thanakorntr/thanakorn-firebase-fe/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 # thanakorn-firebase-fe

+The UI that serves as a POC for Firebase authentication.
+Deployed via Google App Engine.

+## Requirements and Setups
+- The GCP project must be created.

+## Build & Deployment
+- gcloud config set project thanakorn-firebase-fe
+- ng build --prod
+- gcloud app deploy --version=1